bekk/bekk-christmas/post/functional/making-a-small-haskell-application.md

 post_year: 2019
 post_day: 23
 title: Making a small Haskell application
+authors:
+  - Morten Kolstad
 ---
+# Making a small Haskell application

 [Haskell](https://www.haskell.org/) is a programming language that a lot of people use to learn functional programming and solve programming exercises.
 But not as many take the leap to use Haskell for practical projects.
 To try to help to bridge this gap, I will walk through how to create a "practical" Haskell application.
-This is if course not the only way to do it and there are alternatives to everyapproach I am using, but this is what I find most suitable for a small easy-to-understand project.
+This is of course not the only way to do it and there are alternatives to every approach I am using, but this is what I find most suitable for a small easy-to-understand project.

 The application we are going to make is pretty simple, it should just output the current Bitcoin rate.